hannesmann/gcadapter-oc-kmod/README.md

 If you get an error saying "building multiple external modules is not supported" it's because you have a space somewhere in the path to the gcadapter-oc-kmod directory.

 GNU Make can't handle spaces in filenames so move the directory to a path without spaces (example: `/home/falco/My Games/gcadapter-oc-kmod` -> `/home/falco/gcadapter-oc-kmod`).

-There is also a .spec file available for building the RPM packages with AKMOD support in `packaging/rpms`.

-## Installing

-A PKGBUILD is available for Arch Linux in `packaging/arch` and in the [AUR](https://aur.archlinux.org/packages/gcadapter-oc-dkms).
-This package uses DKMS to install and auto-update the module when the kernel is updated.
-A configuration file is added to load the module automatically on boot.

-Prepackaged versions can be found under "Releases".

-For other distros copying the module to an appropriate directory under `/usr/lib/modules`, running `sudo depmod` and creating a file called `/usr/lib/modules-load.d/gcadapter-oc.conf` with the contents `gcadapter_oc` should be enough to load the module automatically.
-You'll need to rebuild the module and copy every time you upgrade your kernel so I don't recommend it!

 ## Changing the polling rate